Mike Hedges (politician): Political history

 Taking an active interest in education, Hedges has been a governor of Swansea University, Swansea Institute, Mynyddbach and Morriston Comprehensives, Swansea College.
 He is currently chair of the governors of Glyncollen Primary School and Ynystawe Primary School.

 Hedges was a non-executive director of Swansea NHS Trust between 1999 and 2005.
 His political interests include education, health, local government, sports provision and social deprivation.

+He is a member of the Fabian Society's executive committee.

+Parliamentary career

+Hedges was first elected as an Assembly Member for Swansea East in May 2011 and re-elected in 2016 and 2021.
+He has sat as a Labour Co-operative member since re-election in 2021.
+In February 2022, Hedges was one of three Labour MSs to support introducing rent controls in Wales.

 Committee membership and cross party group membership

 Hedges currently sits as a member on the Senedd's Finance Committee, Public Accounts Committee and Health and Social Care Committee.
-He is also Chair of the Cross Party Group on Older People & Ageing as well as a member of the Cross Party Groups on Autism, Beer & The Pub, Co-operatives & Mutuals, Cancer, Deaf Issues and PCS Union.
+He is also Chair of the Cross Party Group (CPG) on Rented Housing and Leasehold Properties and the CPG on Older People & Ageing as well as a member of the CPGs on Autism, Beer & The Pub, Co-operatives & Mutuals, Cancer, Deaf Issues and PCS Union.